AntonioLaurance/DronesFlood/README.md

     </p>
 </div>

-Once the communication between devices is resolved, it is important to consider how the data will be stored and then managed, in order to give the victims the best possible solution to their complicated situation.
-Regarding data storage, we will design and implement a relational database using the well-known MySQL DBMS that will receive the information generated by the victims through their smartphones, which, after being properly formatted, will be stored.
-Once this step is completed successfully, the database will be connected to a web application that will function as a dashboard that displays all the relevant information to the rescue forces to facilitate the deployment of a successful strategy capable of helping those in need the the most.

-Finally, to fully test the capabilities of our solution, we have decided to implement both emulated and the real nodes to generate an then process, store and display their information.
-This process will use the Mininet-WiFi Network emulator, as well as some Python scripts that will jointly serve as nodes that emulate real people sharing their location, status, and a message.
-And then, we will use a real node based on an Android phone using the developed mobile application, which, like the emulated nodes, will send its location, status and a short message.
+Finally, to thoroughly test the capabilities of our solution, we have decided to implement both emulated and actual nodes to generate and then process, store and display their information.
+This process will use the Mininet-WiFi Network emulator and some Python scripts that will jointly serve as nodes that emulate real people sharing their location, status, and message.
+Then, we will use a real node based on an Android phone using a developed mobile application, which, like the emulated nodes, will send its location, status, and a short message for the best emergency service attention.

 <div align="center">
     <img src="fig/architectureDroneNetwork.png" width="500">